 Product Customizers Explained

-It's just software which allows visitors to customize products before they purchase them on eCommerce websites.
+It's just software that allows visitors to customize products before they purchase them on eCommerce websites.

 The problem for website owners is that the limitations of these different apps will not be clear before you start using them.
 So it pays to do your research and choose wisely.

-This brief guide will hopefully help you make the right decision.
+The brief guide below will hopefully help you make the right decision.

 Customization or Personalization?